Objeck (a programming language)

 Please refer to the GitHub project site for additional information.

-The Programmer’s Guide is in the “doc” directory.
+The Programmer's Guide is in the "doc" directory.
 Additional examples are available in the Rosetta Code.
-If you are facing issues, please submit a bug report.
+If you find issues, please submit a ticket.

 Getting Started